rvm/rvm-site/content/rvm/security.md

     gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3 7D2BAF1CF37B13E2069D6956105BD0E739499BDB

 If you encounter problem with the key server above, try a different one.
-Some alternatives are presented below.
-It is known issue that if your host does not have IPv6 enabled (often happening in docker containers) some key servers might fail to connect.
+Some alternatives are presented below:

 * hkp://ipv4.pool.sks-keyservers.net
 * hkp://pgp.mit.edu
 * hkp://keyserver.pgp.com

+### IPv6 issues

+It is known issue that if your host does not have IPv6 enabled (often happening in docker containers) some key servers might fail to connect.
+You can forbid gpg's internal `dirmngr` from using IPv6 by add the following line to `~/.gnupg/dirmngr.conf`:

+    disable-ipv6

+Make sure no existing `dirmngr` processes are still running (and kill them if they are), and then try `gpg --recv-keys` command again as specified originally, and it should work.

+Note that the risk here is that if you really do need IPv6 later at some point, you may forget about this setting, but for most people this is unlikely.

+### Alternatives

-Alternatively you might want to import keys directly from our web server, although this is less secure way:
+Alternatively you might want to import keys directly from our web server, although this is a less secure way:

     curl -sSL https://rvm.io/mpapis.asc | gpg --import -
     curl -sSL https://rvm.io/pkuczynski.asc | gpg --import -

+### Keybase

-Identity of our keys can be also confirmed at https://keybase.io:
+Identity of our keys can be confirmed at [keybase.io](https://keybase.io):

 * [mpapis](https://keybase.io/mpapis)
 * [pkuczynski](https://keybase.io/piotrkuczynski)